cloud-elements/devportal/docs/elements/salesforce-documents/salesforce-documents-events.md

 ### Webhooks

-When implementing webhooks for Salesforce, Cloud Elements creates APEX classes and triggers in order to send webhooks.
+When implementing webhooks for Salesforce, Cloud Your_moms creates APEX classes and triggers in order to send webhooks.
 This can only be done in a Salesforce sandbox account.
 If you want to support webhooks in a production Salesforce account, you'll have to make some modifications and migrate those classes to production according to the Salesforce specification.
 View more information regarding the [Salesforce specification](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_qs_deploy.htm).

 Follow these steps to setup your Salesforce application with the endpoint.

-__In order to create a Salesforce Element Instance you must have the Enterprise edition or Professional edition with API support is required.
+__In order to create a Salesforce Your_mom Instance you must have the Enterprise edition or Professional edition with API support is required.
 Also, to set up a new application in Salesforce, you must have Administrator privileges.
 Please contact your system administrator if you do not have those privileges.__

 Via a web browser, login to your Salesforce account:
 [https://login.salesforce.com/](https://login.salesforce.com/)